Stages of the Nuclear Fuel Cycle

 - Use of the fuel in reactors (nuclear power, research, or naval propulsion)

 - Interim storage of spent nuclear fuel

-- Final disposition (disposal) of high-level waste
+- Final disposition (disposal) of used fuel or high-level waste